Skip to Main Content

 Heat visualization for your Maltese production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
-In Malta this technology supports Mediterranean wildlife filmmaking—tracking loggerhead sea turtles nesting on Maltese beaches, dolphins in the surrounding waters, the blue rock thrush (Malta's national bird), and migratory birds along ancient flyways—while delivering value at Malta Film Studios water tanks, the country's renewable energy installations, and the limestone heritage architecture of Valletta and Mdina.
+In Malta this technology supports Mediterranean wildlife filmmaking—tracking loggerhead sea turtles nesting on Maltese beaches, dolphins in the surrounding waters, the blue rock thrush (Malta's national bird), and migratory birds along ancient flyways—while delivering value at Malta Film Studios water tanks, the country's renewable energy installations, and the limestone heritage build style of Valletta and Mdina.

-We source professional FLIR thermal systems and infrared cinematographers across Malta and the Mediterranean, working with the Malta Film Commission and Malta Film Studios in Valletta.
-Our team coordinates equipment ATA Carnet, secures permits for Megalithic Temples and the Hypogeum, and ensures your thermal footage qualifies for the Malta Film Fund and cash rebate of up to 40%.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across Malta.
+The Mediterranean, working with the Malta Film Commission and Malta Film Studios in Valletta.
+Our team sets up gear ATA Carnet, secures permits for Megalithic Temples and the Hypogeum, and makes sure your thermal footage qualifies for the Malta Film Fund and cash rebates of up to 40%.

 Capabilities